kaminiwalunj/mslearn-fabric/Instructions/Labs/00-getting-started-v1.md

 Participants should have:

-- Fundamental knowledge on Microsoft Fabric
+- Fundamental knowledge of Microsoft Fabric
 - Basic understanding of Data Analytics

 ## Architecture